drewmccormack/Forked/Samples/A Race of Actors/README.md

 The `ForkedContestant` actor, on the other hand, uses a `ForkedResource` to manage the integer, and protects it by creating a fork to handle changes during each call.
-This isolates the updates from concurrent calls.
-Only the call that created the fork can update it.
+This isolates the updates from concurrent calls — only the call that created the fork can update it.
 Merging of each fork into `.main` ensures that the correct result is returned at the end.

 Obviously this is a trivially simple case, and removing the pause in `addOne` would fix the issue, but